What is Neutral Colors?

 Description

 Neutral colors are the foundation upon which many interior design schemes are built.
-These hues are often understated, a blend of colors that appear to be without color.
-They include shades of white, black, gray, and variations of browns and beiges.
+These Hues are often understated, a blend of colors that appear to be without color.
+They include shades of white, black, gray, and variations of browns and beiges, including Taupe and Greige.
 What makes neutral colors so invaluable in design is their capacity to complement virtually any color palette, providing a calming backdrop that allows other design elements to stand out.

 Neutral colors are celebrated for their adaptability, able to fit seamlessly into nearly every style from minimalist to modern, from traditional to Scandinavian.
 Using neutral colors can make a space feel larger, brighter, and more open, as they reflect light more effectively than darker or more saturated colors.
 Additionally, neutral tones can help in creating an atmosphere that feels calm and serene, which is particularly desirable in spaces meant for relaxation like bedrooms and living rooms.